-Course content: A survey of selected topics from contemporary mathematics, including problem solving techniques and finding patterns, introduction to combinatorics and the theory of networks ("graphs"), symmetry and tessellations, scaling and fractals, topology, voting methods, and number theory.
+Course content: A survey of selected topics from contemporary mathematics, including problem solving techniques and finding patterns, introduction to combinatorics and the theory of networks ("graphs"), symmetry and tessellations, scaling and fractals, topology, and number theory.
 Additional topics are to be selected by the instructor.
 The course will give students practice in all forms of mathematical communication, with reading assignments, writing assignments, and oral presentations.

 Text: The Heart of Mathematics, 2nd Edition, by Burger and Starbird, Key College Press, required.
 We will study chapters 1,2, and 4-6, with additional handouts from the instructor.
+Read and work all the problems at the end of chapter 1, #1-15, pg 28-32, during the first week.